Mowing the lawn is a simple job, right?

 Fertilizing, Overseeding, Dethatching, Aerating…and Mowing

-We’ve written several articles on each (the links to which are included, below), but here’s a general guide to the order of things for your convenience:
+I’ve written several articles on each (links included below), but here’s a general guide to the order of things for your convenience:

 - Overseed (if required).